Mesiwotso-Gloria/S3-Project/README.md

 # Static website in Amazon S3
 ## Overview
-This project demonstrates how to set up static website hosting using Amazon S3.
+This tutorial wal you through how to set up static website hosting using Amazon S3.
 It allows you to host a website with AWS, providing high availability and scalability.
 ## Create an S3 Bucket
 1. Go to the Amazon S3 Console.
 2. Click on "Create bucket."